zetavg/chromium-website/site/blink/launching-features/index.md

 * How likely is breakage in sites that only support Chromium browsers?
 (enterprise environments, kiosks, etc)

-After considering these factors, sending an Intent to Ship would be appropriate for any change with some potential to break sites.
-Sending a PSA, on the other hand, would be appropriate only for changes deemed very unlikely to break sites.
+After considering these factors, choose the "New feature incubation" or "Existing feature implementation" feature types for any change with some potential to break sites.
+Use "Web developer facing code change" only for changes deemed very unlikely to break sites, and that change APIs in at most a trivial way.

 Another reason for a PSA could be a large-scale refactoring that doesn't *intend* to result in behavior changes, but may do so in practice.